bolibomp/Data-Driven-Science-Solutions-Manual/README.md

 The books website: https://databookuw.com/

 ## I'll add solutions as a work through the book.
 If you want to contribute just hit me with a PR

+Note that the code will probably look ugly from time to time and I might skip some exercise in some chapters and come back to them later